 You’d likely be much better off going with either of the Asus routers instead.
 But the XR1000 proved to be an exciting and unique experience.
 Chances are you’ll enjoy it.
 And if things somehow didn’t work out, you’d have (pretty much) nothing but fond memories of it.

-- Expensive but under powered - items of web interface can take a long time to fully load
+Expensive but underpowered – items of the web interface can take a long time to fully load

 Netgear Nighthawk XR1000: Wi-Fi 6 gaming built from the ground up